danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 I hope you're not worn out yet.
 You've got a lot more travelling to do tomorrow !

+Get on down again to the walkway down below.
+From the International Terminal, you have the best vantage point of the Opera House at night.
+Wave her goodnight and blow a kiss.
+She needs to sleep.
+So do you !

 Get back to your motel and get to bed.
+Goodnight Jake.

 # Jour Sept - Sydney

-Le Monde Cafe - 83 Foveax St, Surry Hills
+Get up in the morning and make your way to Le Monde Cafe @ 83 Foveax St, Surry Hills.
+This place was rated as one Sydney's best coffee spots on Yelp! in 2015.
+Fancy, huh ?

+Great.
+Now you're fed up and ready to go ?
+I hope so !

 # Jour Huit